dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 ### onDecodedBarcodesReceived

 The callback triggered when decoded barcodes are available, occurring each time an image finishes its processing.
-This callback is used to handle barcodes that have been successfully decoded by Dynamsoft Barcode Reader

 <div class="sample-code-prefix"></div>
 >- Objective-C